Paying Off Debt Versus Saving: What Pre-Retirees Need to Know

 Get rid of toxic debt

-According to data from this past February, the average credit card balance is over $6,200, and the average American has four credit cards.
+According to data from February 2020, the average credit card balance is over $6,200, and the average American has four credit cards.
 What’s driving all this credit card usage?
 For a lot of people, it’s not large purchases or irresponsible purchases, but day-to-day expenses like groceries.
 After paying the mortgage, student loans, and other big monthly debts, there’s often not enough in the budget to cover your real expenses.
 We end up using credit cards to help us float from month-to-month.

 Unfortunately, credit cards usually have the highest interest rates, which means if we can’t pay off the balance every month, we’re stuck in a tailspin paying even more money that we don’t have in the budget on continually occurring interest.
 It’s crucial to break this cycle before retirement, as you’re highly likely to be earning less in retirement than you are right now or solely living off savings.